Profex1999/atm_ui/README.md

+THIS CODE IS NOT MINE.
+ALL CREDITS TO THE ORIGINAL AUTHOR.
+I JUST EDIT OUTDATED ESX CODE TO MAKE IT COMPATIBLE WITH NEWER VERSION OF ESX

 # ATM:UI

 Hello everyone, I am releasing an updated and ATM UI like GTA:O using scaleform, working for ESX but easily configurablez